DocumentWDP-2

 E.auth.Token.001 → E.AUTH.TOKEN.001 → Xy8Qz

-8.5 Implementation Note
+8.5 Implementation Requirements

-• Display error codes in PascalCase
+• SHOULD display diagnostic codes in PascalCase

-• Enforce PascalCase via validation/linters
+• SHOULD enforce PascalCase via validation/linters

 9. Implementation Guide#